lammps/lammps/doc/src/dump_modify.rst

    \<elapsed time\>

 This keyword is also implemented for dump `xyz`, `xyz/gz`, and `xyz/zstd`.
-The information about time is appened to the comment line of each frame.
+The information about time is appended to the comment line of each frame.
 This will output the current elapsed simulation time in current time units equivalent to the :doc:`thermo keyword <thermo_style>` *time*\ .
 This is to simplify post-processing of trajectories using a variable time